Leigh Simmons

 Biography

 I received my PhD from Nottingham University in 1986 and held a series of postdoctoral fellowships at the University of Liverpool until 1995 when I moved to UWA.
 I received an ARC Federation Fellowship in 2004 and was elected to the Australian Academy in 2009.
-I am Editor of Advances in the Study of Behavior, and on the editorial board of Journal of Ethology.
+I am Editor of Advances in the Study of Behavior, and a Research Adjunct at the Western Australian Museum.

 Research